Fordbridge

-Fordbridge is a civil parish in the Metropolitan Borough of Solihull, in the West Midlands, England.
-According to the 2001 census, the parish had a population of 8,749.
-It lies within the historic county of Warwickshire.
-The town is encompassed within the electoral ward Kingshurst & Fordbridge.
+Fordbridge is a civil parish in the Metropolitan Borough of Solihull in the West Midlands, England.
+It is part of the Chelmsley Wood estate, encompassing the area west of the River Cole.
+It lies within the historic boundaries of Warwickshire.
+According to the 2021 census, the parish had a population of 8,692.

-The village of Kingshurst borders the town at the western point of Cooks Lane.
-A significant part of the town borders the City of Birmingham district to the west.
-The River Cole, West Midlands shapes the border between Fordbridge and neighbouring Chelmsley Wood to the south and east.
+The area of Kingshurst borders Fordbridge at the western point of Cooks Lane.
+A significant part of the area borders the City of Birmingham district to the west to the south and east.

-Etymology
+Toponymy

 Fordbridge gets its name from the crossing over the River Cole on Cooks Lane, which was referred to as "Ford Bridge" on 19th century OS maps.
 This name suggests this site was previously a ford, but eventually a bridge was built on the site of that ford, thus giving the bridge and ultimately the civil parish its name.